nus-cs2030/1718-s2/docs/lab0.md

 which will copy your the three java files `MaxDiscCover.java`, `Point.java`, and `Circle.java` (and nothing else) from your `~/lab01` directory on `cs2030-i` to an internal grading directory.

-You can submit multiple times, but only the most recent submission will be graded.
+You can submit multiple times, but only the most recent submission will be graded for the next lab onwards.
 This lab is a warm-up lab, which will not be graded.